jeduden/feature_discovery_widget/README.md

 # Feature Discovery Widget

-This package is based on the [feature_discovery package](https://pub.dev/packages/feature_discovery/), however the major changes have been on the interface and the implementation:
+This package is based on the [feature_discovery package](https://pub.dev/packages/feature_discovery/), however the major changes have been done:

 - This package does not have any dependency except Flutter.
 - Statemanagement needs to be implemented by the app.
 There is a simple FeatureTour widget, which implements a feature tour, but is not persistent.